 Wales or Cymru, is technically part of the British Isles, but has a devolved parliament and language all of its own, like Scotland.
 West of Birmingham, north of Somerset (England), and south of the Isle of Man, Wales has 870 miles (1,400 kms) of corrugated coastline, and across the sea, on the way to Canada, is Ireland.

-Cardiff, the capital, is where I used to live a long time ago.
-I can pronounce the place names, but not speak or understand the language.
+Many still speak Welsh and I can pronounce the place names, but not speak or understand the language.

 Green meadows and swathes of grass, golden beaches and perilous cliffs draw me to it.